Noisey96/chess/README.md

 ## Why?

 I found an article on chess engines, so I wanted to work on my own.
 Originally, this project was completed using vanilla JS.
 However, I wanted to learn React.
 After completing a React tutorial, transitioning this project from vanilla JS to React seemed to be the next step to build my skills in React.
 Next, I transitioned this project from using a [Create React App](https://create-react-app.dev/) template to a [Vite](https://vitejs.dev/) template to increase the number of tools I have worked with.
-Lastly, I transitioned this project from using [react-bootstrap](https://react-bootstrap.github.io/) to using [TailwindCSS](https://tailwindcss.com/) and [daisyUI](https://daisyui.com/) to have more control over my user interface.
+Afterwards, I focused on the user interface.
+Towards this, I transitioned this project from using [react-bootstrap](https://react-bootstrap.github.io/) to using [TailwindCSS](https://tailwindcss.com/) and [daisyUI](https://daisyui.com/) to have more control over my user interface.
+Lastly, I added the favicon and icons from [Game-icons.net](https://game-icons.net/) and [ionicons](https://ionic.io/ionicons) respectively.

 ## Credits